Asheropensoucre/mca-king/Docs/MOBILE_UI_IMPLEMENTATION_PLAN.md

 This is already the most important responsive foundation:

 - Desktop uses a left sidebar at `lg:` and above.
-- Mobile/tablet currently uses a top header with horizontally scrollable nav buttons.
+- Mobile/tablet uses a compact top header with a menu button that opens a hidden left drawer.
+- Settings and logout actions live in the sidebar/drawer footer instead of appearing as regular mobile top tabs.

-This is a good start and should be preserved.
+This pattern should be preserved for V1.

 ### Shared visual components